 This really comes down to whether you prefer to wear your glove cuffs under your jacket sleeves.
 Short-cuffs are essential for wearing under your sleeve.
 They are functional irrespective of weather.
-Long-cuff (gauntlet-style) gloves offer an ease of putting them on/removing them that short cuffs with Velcro® (hook and loop closure) do not.
+Long-cuff (gauntlet-style) gloves offer more ease of putting them on/removing them than short cuffs with Velcro® (hook and loop closure).
 Long cuffs are very popular with skiers/riders in deep snow and extreme weather.

 The benefits of a short cuff (under-the-cuff) ski glove:

 The benefits of a long cuff (over-the-cuff) ski glove:

 Liners: what are the different types and thicknesses?